 As well as conserving fresh water, our use of recycled water in our completions operations reduces the amount of produced water that must be disposed.
 It also results in significant cost savings and efficiencies.
-For these reasons, we are working to increase our use of recycled water even further across our asset areas, and in 2021 we more than doubled the percentage of total wells that used recycled water in hydraulic fracturing operations.
+For these reasons, we are working to increase our use of recycled water even further across our asset areas, and in 2022 recycled water made up 31% of total fluid volume used in hydraulic fracturing, as compared to 12% in 2019.